SunCoastConnection/TheRealLibreEHR/CONTRIBUTE.md

 SETTING UP GIT/GITHUB

-How to setup git/github and your local system to get started with contributing to librehealthehr
+How to setup git/github and your local system to get started with contributing to Libreehr

 Note if on Windows download and install Git Bash and use it to run the commands below

 	1)create a github account https://github.com if you don't have, if you have log in to you account

-	2)navigate to this url https://github.com/LibreHealthIO/lh-ehr and fork the repository
+	2)navigate to this url https://github.com/LibreIO/lh-ehr and fork the repository

 	3)follow the instructions on this url https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/ until you have created and setup your SSH PUBLIC KEY